-The subject PPS shows five access points for the property.
+The subject site proposes five access points.
 Three access points are provided along MD 373, and two along Floral Park Road.
 As part of the traffic impact study evaluated with Certificate of Adequacy ADQ-2024-019, the applicant analyzed each of the five access points identified in the exhibit below to determine any required frontage improvements.
-The results of the analysis showed that four access points meet the adequacy requirements, as provided (access points A, B, D and E).
-The fifth access point (access point C) would meet the requirements with the improvement of a deceleration lane along MD 373.
+The results of the analysis showed that four access points meet the adequacy requirements, as proposed (access points A, B, D and E).
+The fifth access point (access point C) would meet the requirements with the recommended improvement of a deceleration lane along MD 373.

-Within the site, a 10-foot-wide shared-use path for the alignment of the Burch Branch Trail, bikeway facilities, and sidewalk along both sides of the roadway are provided.
-Exhibits were provided showing parking, pedestrian circulation, trail location, and truck turning plans, all of which were found to be acceptable.
+Within the site, a 10-foot-wide shared-use path for the alignment of the Burch Branch Trail, bikeway facilities, and sidewalk along both sides of the roadway are proposed.
+Exhibits were provided showing parking, pedestrian circulation, trail location, and truck turning plans, all of which are acceptable to staff.
+However, the ADQ was not approved, and therefore, final determination on approval of the access cannot be made with this PPS.

-Given the above findings, multimodal transportation facilities will exist to serve the subdivision, as required under Subtitle 27, and will conform to both the MPOT and master plan.
+Notwithstanding an ADQ has not been approved, based on the findings presented above, staff conclude that the multimodal transportation facilities will exist to serve the proposed subdivision, as required under Subtitle 27, and will conform to both the MPOT and master plan.

-- 10. Public Facilities-This PPS was reviewed for conformance to the master plan, in accordance with Section 24-121(a)(5) of the prior Subdivision Regulations.
+- 7. Public Facilities-This PPS was reviewed for conformance to the master plan, in accordance with Section 24-121(a)(5) of the prior Subdivision Regulations.
 The master plan contains the following goals (page 129): - Needed public facilities are provided at locations that effectively and efficiently serve the existing and future population. - Schools operate at 100 percent of capacity or less to provide an effective, quality learning environment. . - Priority is given to funding public facilities to support development in the Developing Tier policy area. - All new public facilities are constructed to LEED (Leadership in Energy Efficiency and Design) standards or the equivalent and existing buildings will be retrofitted to make them energy efficient.

 The proposed development will not impede achievement of any of the above-referenced goals.
 There are no master-planned police, fire and emergency medical service facilities, public schools, parks, or libraries recommended on the subject property.
-The ADQ process evaluates the infrastructure necessary to support a proposed development is allocated.
+The certificate of adequacy process evaluates the infrastructure necessary to support a proposed development is allocated.